 We propose a novel method that improves the accuracy and interpretability of multi-label classification with applications such as chest radiography.
 Two different approaches are proposed.
 In the first approach, which requires access to ground truth labels, the hierarchical relationships between different classes are embedded into the loss function.
 In a second approach, the hierarchical relationships are used to update the value of logits prior to the calculation of predicted probabilities for each class.
 As a transfer learning approach, these two techniques facilitate the adoption and/or fine-tuning of pre-trained models, thereby augmenting their generalizability to novel tasks.
 This ultimately contributes to the improvement of disease diagnosis and treatment through increased accuracy within applications where there is a hierarchical relationship between abnormalities.

 One of the key benefits of the proposed techniques is the enhancement of interpretability.
 By organizing diseases into a hierarchical structure and leveraging their relationships, the model not only improves classification performance, but also provides insights into the relationships among predicted diseases.
 This additional layer of interpretability can help radiologists understand the rationale behind the model predictions, build trust in the model output, and facilitate its integration into clinical workflows.
 Furthermore, the hierarchical nature of the taxonomy allows radiologists to explore predictions at various levels of granularity, depending on the level of detail required for a specific case.

+\subsection{problem formulation}\label{subsec:taxonomy.problem_formulation}

+\subsubsection{The mathematical formulation of Sigmoid and SoftMax functions}

+In the context of neural networks, a logit is the raw, unscaled output of a neuron.
+These values can range from negative to positive infinity.
+The term "logit" originally comes from logistic regression, and it is the inverse of the logistic sigmoid function.

+The equation for the logit (also known as the log-odds) is:

+\begin{equation}

+\text{{logit}}(p) = \log \left( \frac{p}{1 - p} \right)

+\end{equation}

+where \( p \) is the probability of a positive event.
+This function maps a probability \( p \) from the interval \((0,1)\) to any real number.

+In machine learning, we often want our model to output probabilities, which should be positive and sum to one.
+Applying the sigmoid function to the logit ensures this, as the sigmoid function maps any real number to the interval \((0,1)\), making it suitable for interpreting the outputs of a model as probabilities.

+The equation for the sigmoid function is:

+\begin{equation}

+\text{{sigmoid}}(x) = \frac{1}{1 + e^{-x}}

+\end{equation}

+When we apply this sigmoid function to the logit values output by the neural network, the result is a predicted probability between 0 and 1.
+This is very useful in binary classification problems, where we want to model the probability that a given input belongs to a certain class.

+In a binary classification problem, if we apply the sigmoid function to the logit value and get the output \( p \), we interpret this as the model's estimated probability that the input belongs to the positive class.
+The estimated probability that the input belongs to the negative class is then \( 1 - p \).

-\subsection{Glossary of Symbols}\label{subsec:notations}
+\subsubsection{Glossary of Symbols}\label{subsubsec:notations}

 Let us define the following parameters: